 Who it’s for: Equipment rentals are ideal for those who want to borrow assets temporarily and then return them, or want the flexibility to upgrade when they see fit.

-If you want to take advantage of the IAWO updates, it’s important to purchase your equipment before the cut-off date of June 30, 2020.
+If you want to take advantage of the IAWO updates, it’s important to purchase and install your equipment by the end of 2020.
 Also note: only eligible assets will be considered under the scheme.

 We can help you get cash quickly (in as little as 24 hours) so that you don’t miss out on the opportunity.
 Get in touch with a lending expert today for all your equipment financing needs.